Sin-tel/tokisona/reference.md

 	o pini!

 n.b.:
-the 'tenpo ali' loop will not loop forever, since the highest number we can express is 100. however, you can easily get longer loops by nesting them.
+the 'infinite' loop will not loop forever, since the highest number we can express is 100. however, you can easily get longer loops by nesting them.

 ## comments